Cordelia A. Greene: Personal life

 Greene never married.
-She adopted six children, four of whom out-lived her.
+She adopted six children, four of whom outlived her.

 In 1891, in company with her daughter, Marguerite, she sailed from New York City to San Francisco, making the trip across the Isthmus of Panama.
 In September, 1892, with Mr. and Mrs. Frank Greene and Mrs. Elizabeth B. Greene, Dr. Greene took her second journey to the Pacific coast, visiting Yellowstone National Park.
 In 1896, accompanied by her niece, Dr. Mary T. Greene, she made a memorable trip to the Hawaiian Islands.

 A part of the winter of 1901, Greene spent in Lyons, her birthplace, in the home of her old school-mate, Marie Rogers Bostwick.
 Twice, Greene spent a part of her winter vacation in the South with her friends, Mr. and Mrs. Edward N. Pierce of Plainville, Connecticut, whose winter residence, The Oaks, at Mount Meigs, Alabama, was a typical Southern plantation.

 In 1904, during her last busy summer, she worked as many hours a day as usual and did some of her best medical work.
 At the request of the Loyal Temperance Legion Flower Mission, Greene and her pet horse Mink visited all the vegetable and flower gardens the young people had planted, and at the Harvest Home Festival, Greene gave out prizes.
 In November of that year, she left home for a three month stay in Philadelphia, Washington, D.C., and New York City.
 In this last city, she had been living for a few weeks with Elizabeth Gordon at Miller's Hotel, engaged in literary work.
 Greene became ill on January 24, 1905, and was removed to the Presbyterian Hospital.
 Cordelia A. Greene died at the hospital on January 28, 1905, a few hours after a surgical operation.

 Greene's biography, The Story of the Life and Work of Cordelia A. Greene, M.D., was published posthumously in 1925, by Elizabeth Putnam Gordon.